Marathoner Completes Hardest Run of Her Life with Help from Northwestern Medicine

 Leesa is also proof that determination, tenacity and first-rate care can help you get through almost anything.
 She completed her 99th marathon in Chicago halfway through chemotherapy treatment at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University and Northwestern Memorial Hospital with the support of her team of providers and friends.
 Northwestern Memorial Hospital is the No. 1 hospital in Chicago and one of the top-16 cancer programs in the nation, as ranked by U.S. News and World Report.

 “Breast cancer has been a big curveball,” Leesa wrote two weeks before her storied run in the 2017 Chicago Marathon.
 “Since my breast cancer diagnosis, surgery and early chemo treatments, I have gone back and forth in my head on whether I would be able to run this marathon.”

-Not only did she complete the Chicago Marathon, running with Team Lynn Sage, Leesa is ready to run in the 25th Annual Cancer Survivors’ Celebration Walk & 5K with her son.
-Six weeks after that, she will run her 100th marathon in the Republic of Mauritius.
+Not only did she complete the Chicago Marathon, running with Team Lynn Sage, Leesa ran in the 25th Annual Cancer Survivors’ Celebration Walk & 5K with her son.
+Six weeks after that, she ran in her 100th marathon in the Republic of Mauritius.

 Thanks to the comprehensive care and team support Leesa received, she is clearly back on her feet and pounding the pavement harder than ever.